ticlazau/predict-insurance-charges-with-autoai/README.md

 6. [Create a notebook from your model (optional)](#step-6-create-a-notebook-from-your-model-optional)
 7. [Run the application](#step-7-run-the-application)

 ## Step 0.
-Download the data set
+Data set
-We will use an insurance data set from Kaggle.
-You can find it [here](https://www.kaggle.com/noordeen/insurance-premium-prediction).
- Click on the `Download` button, and you should see that you will download a file named `insurance-premium-prediction.zip`.
-Once you unzip the file, you should see `insurance.csv`.
+In the data folder of this git you should see `insurance.csv`.
 This is the data set we will use for the remainder of the example.
 Remember that this example is purely educational, and you could use any data set you want - we just happened to choose this one.